Takako Fuji: Biography

-When director Takashi Shimizu decided to direct two additional instalments for a broader theatrical release, which he called (Ju-on: The Grudge and Ju-on: The Grudge 2), Fuji played the character of Kayako twice more.
+When director Takashi Shimizu decided to direct two additional installments for a broader theatrical release, which he called Ju-on: The Grudge and Ju-on: The Grudge 2, Fuji played the character of Kayako twice more.
 When the films were subsequently remade for an American audience as The Grudge and The Grudge 2, she returned as Kayako again.
 However, she declined the role in The Grudge 3 which subsequently went to Aiko Horiuchi.

+In 1998, she married Jō Watanabe, a fellow member of the Theatrical Group EN.
+They divorced in 2004.